AnkDos/Random_Album_API/readme.md

+## Aim

+The Aim behind this was to write a small flask project to showcase how we can structure our code using flask blueprint , writing class based view for a better organized code and handling exceptions with proper response status and message .

 # Random Album Suggestion API
 ## An API to suggest a random album from Rolling Stone's 500 Greatest Albums of All Time dateset .
 It will either return a random album from list or all album from list depending upon the context sent with the request .